ibartomeus/CV/Bartomeus_CV_exahustive.md

 Short bio:
 ----------

 I am a community ecologist interested in understanding how different drivers of global change are affecting biodiversity and ecosystem functioning.
 I focus on pollinators and their function: the pollination of 80% of the worldwide plant species.
 I obtained my PhD (*Suma Cum Laude*) in 2008 at the “Universidad Autónoma de Barcelona", advised by Dr. Montserrat Vilà.
-My PhD explored how biological plant invasions can modify the structure of plant-pollinator networks (*Oecologia* 2008, 155:761-770; 163 citations).
-In 2009 I did a short postdoctoral stage with Dr. Daniel Sol (CREAF-CSIC) exploring the role of life history traits in explaining biological invasions (*Science* 2012, 337:580-583).
-In 2010 I moved to Dr. Rachael Winfree's lab (Rutgers University) with a postdoctoral fellowship funded by the Spanish Education Ministry.
+My PhD explored how biological plant invasions can modify the structure of plant-pollinator networks (*Oecologia* 2008, 155:761-770; 162 citations).
+In 2009 I did a short postdoctoral stage with Dr. Daniel Sol (CREAF-CSIC) exploring the role of life history traits on explaining biological invasions (*Science* 2012, 337:580-583).
+In 2010 I moved to Dr. Rachael Winfree lab (Rutgers University) with a postdoctoral fellowship funded by the Spanish Education Ministry.
 I investigated changes in native bee communities over time in North America (*PNAS* 2013, 110:4656-4660), and changes in bee phenology attributable to climate change (*PNAS* 2011, 108: 20645–20649).
 On 2012 I took a postdoctoral position in the Swedish University of Agricultural Sciences with Dr. Riccardo Bommarco to work on the LIBERATION EU FP7-project.
 I published several collaborative papers showcasing the importance of wild pollinators for crop production.
 These papers are having a strong impact on how we perceive agro-ecosystems and on EU policy (*Science* 2013 339:1608-1611, *Nature Comm.* 2015 6:7414, *PNAS* 2016 113, 146-151).
-Since 2014 I have run my own lab, as a "Ramón y Cajal" researcher at Estación Biológica de Doñana (EBD-CSIC), Spain.
-I have published 35 scientific papers cited more than 2153 times (H-index = 22).
-I am on the board of the [Spanish Association of Terrestrial Ecology](http://www.aeet.org) (AEET) and the editorial board of [Journal of Ecology](http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1365-2745).
+Since 2014 I run my own lab as a "Ramón y Cajal" researcher at Estación Biológica de Doñana (EBD-CSIC), Spain.
+I published 36 scientific papers cited more than 2167 times (H-index = 22).
+I am on the board of the [Spanish Association of Terrestrial Ecology](http://www.aeet.org) (AEET) and in the editorial board of [Journal of Ecology](http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1365-2745).
 I am an advanced R user and I believe in the open sharing of data, code and ideas to stimulate science advance.
-Likewise, I find it important to be involved in science outreach in order to transfer my results and knowledge to society.
-I have created outreach material for different media and give public talks in schools and public spaces.
+Likewise, I find important to be involved in science outreach in order to transfer my results to the society.
+I created outreach material for different media and gave public talks in schools and public spaces.
-&gt; All citation sources: Google-Scholar 2016-11-21
+&gt; All citation sources: Google-Scholar 2016-11-22

 Education
 ---------